TracyOakley/city-explorer/README.md

 Finish time:4:00
 Actual time needed to complete: 1.5 hours

 Name of feature: Location - Latitude and Longitude Estimate of time needed to complete: 1 hour
 Start time: 4:00
-Finish time:
+Finish time: 5:30
-Actual time needed to complete:
+Actual time needed to complete: 1.5 hours

-Name of feature:
+Name of feature: Display a Map
 Estimate of time needed to complete: 1 hour
+Start time: 5:30
+Finish time: 6:15
+Actual time needed to complete: 45 mins

+Name of feature: Display an Error Message
+Estimate of time needed to complete: 1 hour
-Start time: 4:00
+Start time: 6:30
-Finish time:
+Finish time: 7:00
-Actual time needed to complete:
+Actual time needed to complete: 30 mins

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: